magento/devdocs/src/guides/v2.3/graphql/product/configurable-product.md

 ### SwatchDataInterface {#swatchDataInterface}

-Configurable products often provide the shopper to select the color, texture, or other visual aspect of the item.
+Swatches allow the shopper to view the color, texture, or other visual aspect of a configurable product.
 Magento displays these options as color, graphic, or text swatches.

 The following data types implement `SwatchDataInterface`: